zerotier/libzt/integrations/Docker/README.md

 **Step 1: Build the ZeroTier service binaries**

-From the ZeroTier source directory,  `make netcon` Optionally, if you'd like to see some debug output during execution, use `make sdk SDK_DEBUG=1`
+From the ZeroTier source directory,  `make sdk` Optionally, if you'd like to see some debug output during execution, use `make sdk SDK_DEBUG=1`

 **Step 2: Build your Docker image**